dhruvsinha/dhruvsinha/README.md

 At the University of Chicago, I am learning advanced techniques for modeling and analyzing data to create innovative solutions for important social concerns.
 I am passionate about leveraging technology to create positive change in society, and I am excited to use my skills to tackle real-world problems.

-I am set to graduate in May 2023 and am actively seeking full-time opportunities in Data Science and Data Engineering in the US.
+I am set to graduate in May 2023 and am actively seeking full-time opportunities in Data Science and Data Engineering.
 Please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/dhruvsinha1998/) to learn more about my experience and qualifications.

 ### Current Work